The Conscious Currency®

 always money

-Money carries whatever you give it: fear or trust, scarcity or generosity, performance or meaning.
-Most people have never stopped long enough to ask which one is running the show.
-They inherit patterns from their families, absorb beliefs from the culture around them, and build financial lives on foundations they have never examined.
-The result is a relationship with money that feels like it is happening to them rather than something they have chosen.
+Money carries whatever power it is given: fear or trust, scarcity or generosity, performance or meaning.
+Most people never stop long enough to explore which ones are driving their decisions.
+Behaviours get inherited from families, beliefs absorbed from the culture around them, and financial lives get built on unexamined foundations.

 Three phases.